wolfemd/GenomicSelectionManual/docs/04-prep_genos.md

 For more information on the models to-be-implemented downstream, see [this vignette for **genomicMateSelectR**](https://wolfemd.github.io/genomicMateSelectR/articles/non_additive_models.html#genetic-models-implemented-1), the references cited therein.

-## Recombination Frequency Matrix
+## Recombination Frequency Matrix {#recomb-freq-mat}

-Matrix need for cross-variance predictions.
+Matrix needed for cross-variance predictions.

 ### Source a genetic map